Which letters are friends?

 Directional graph showing one-way relationships between letters

-Obviously the vowels are very popular.
+Obviously, the vowels are very popular.

 R is the best friend of both E and A, joining their respective circles together.